About a Girl (2001 film): Plot

 About a Girl opens with a striking shot of a silhouette — against a skyline of clouds above a field — of a girl singing the Britney Spears song "Stronger" and doing the dance routine.
 It cuts abruptly to a close-up of the girl talking to the camera.
 She is walking against a backdrop of Manchester's industrial landscape, talking non-stop, mixing wry statements about stardom and singers with random quotes from her parents and descriptions of her life: her relationship with her dad, her frustrations with her mum, her desire to become a famous singer, and the band she has formed with her friends.
 Her monologue is interrupted and intercut with different scenes of her with her family and her dad; her in a perfume department, sitting on a bench singing "Stronger" again, and on the back of a bus with her friends singing "Oops!...
 I Did It Again" (also by Britney Spears) and doing the dance routine featured in the music video for the song.

 As she goes on walking alongside a canal, the girl's stories become more and more underlain by an uncomfortable feeling that the gravity of her experiences does not match her flippant retelling of her everyday life: her descriptions of her pop idols and her favourite ice cream are mixed with hints about family troubles, poverty and domestic violence.
 The 'underside' to her light-hearted storytelling is revealed when she throws the plastic bag she has been carrying into the canal.
-A under water shot reveals a baby surrounded by blood.
+An underwater shot reveals a baby surrounded by blood.
 The film ends with the girl walking away while humming to herself.